Last Updated on April 26, 2023 by Bestusefultips

 All your Galaxy S9 WiFi, Bluetooth, and Cellular data network settings reset.
 Now restart your device and check to fix Galaxy S9 Bluetooth problems.

-If you still have facing issues, factory reset your Samsung Galaxy devices.
+If you are still facing issues, factory reset your Samsung Galaxy devices.

 Factory Reset Your Samsung S9 and S9 Plus